sagi-z/CanvasCV/doxygen_in/tut_screentext.md

 A simple write to the console before exiting is usually not enough to get the user attention.

-For these simple cases you have a simple shortcut in Canvas::fatal():
+For these simple cases you have a simple shortcut in canvascv::Canvas::fatal():
 ~~~~~~~{.cpp}
 #include <canvascv/canvas.h>